lun0522/Notes/CppLang.md

 For `B3` above, it actually holds two `m` so the compiler cannot differentiate them unless we use `B1::m` and `B2::m` within `B3`.
 For `C3` above, it only has one copy of `m`.
 The downside is, this comes with runtime performance cost since it needs to use the virtual table.
 Besides, if we use methods in `C2` to modify `m`, methods in `C3` may not expect the change.

-`final` is used to make classes and member functions cannot be overriden:
+`final` is used to make classes and member functions cannot be overridden:

 ```cpp
 class X {